nkarni/meteor-stock/README.md

 * Create a Meteor app and CD to its root
 * Run: `yo meteor-stock`

-What is meteor-stock?

-A interactive Yeoman generator for Meteor projects.
-Allows the user to employ their own naming to create:
+meteor-stock allows the user to employ their own naming to create:

 * views (with html and js files)
 * collections (including a publication and subscription)